ponktoku/ui-playground/README.md

 ## Notes from 04-26-2025

 Just started the project, added shadcn-ui (for cn utils), tailwindcss and tw-animate-css.
 Finished the left side.
 Finish the right side with donut images from unsplash.

+## Notes from 04-28-2025

+Finished the Snack Landing Page and all of the current TODOs.
+Website goes live today using Vercel for hosting.